The Council recognises the key importance of safeguarding vulnerable individuals/groups and of raising awareness.

 - A specified public authority must so far as reasonably practicable comply with a request made to it under this section.

-The Commissioner’s Strategic Plan identified a key priority as "...best practice within partnership working" based on the following models:
+Visit the GOV.UK website for information on the Commissioner’s Strategic Plan identified a key priority as "...best practice within partnership working" based on the following models:

 - Working to ensure partnerships are in place across the country that enable effective communication streams between relevant bodies including, but not limited to, law enforcement, local authorities, health care bodies and NGOs.(3.11)